General Policies

 The Dover Free Library Board of Trustees affirm that patron and circulation records that could be used to identify which library materials were borrowed or requested by an individual person shall be confidential: unless subpoenaed by the government under Vermont State law or the Federal Patriot Act.
 More information concerning Vermont State Statutes on Library record confidentiality can be found at the Vermont State website.
 However, parents will be contacted, if necessary, regarding overdue, lost or damaged materials borrowed by their children.

 Announcements of community interest may be displayed in the library building by permission of the Board or Director.
-Hobby, craft and art exhibits of community significance are encouraged but are displayed at the owner’s acknowledged risk, with no such work to be for sale at the library.
+Hobby, craft and art exhibits of community significance are encouraged but are displayed at the owner’s acknowledged risk.

 No organization or individual shall be permitted to place in the library any receptacle which solicits donations for any cause or organization (other than the library itself, or municipal services); nor shall any display be permitted that advocates or solicits consideration of any product or item sold by any commercial enterprise.
 Space will be provided for commercial and other notices on the bulletin board outside the library.

 The library facility may be made available for public gatherings of a civic, cultural, or educational nature on an equal basis, regardless of the beliefs or affiliations of the sponsors.
-Groups using the library must arrange with the Director, who is responsible for the calendar of events.
+Groups using the library must complete a room use form and by approved by the Director, who is responsible for the calendar of events.
 Such groups may not charge a fee for attendance.
-There must be no smoking.
 The facility must be left as it was found.

 The Board will review this policy statement on an annual basis and make revisions if necessary.